CANADA STOCKS-Energy, banks lead TSX to 1-wk high in broad rally

 * Energy, financials drive gains

-* Gold miners fall 1.52 percent, sliding with gold prices (Adds further analyst comment, details)
+* Gold miners fall 1.52 percent, sliding with gold prices (Adds analyst comment, updates to close)

 By Trish Nixon